sanity-io/visual-editing/packages/svelte-loader/README.md

 We pass the server client instance to `setServerClient` in the [server hooks](https://kit.svelte.dev/docs/hooks#server-hooks) file as this code will only be executed once during app initialization.

-The loader package also exports an optional `createRequestHandler` for creating a server hook [`handle` function](https://kit.svelte.dev/docs/hooks#server-hooks-handle) which:
+The loader package also exports an optional `createRequestHandler` for creating a server hook [`handle`](https://kit.svelte.dev/docs/hooks#server-hooks-handle) function which:

 - Creates server routes used to enable and disable previews.
 - Verifies the preview cookie on each request and sets `locals.preview` to `true` or `false`.
 - Sets and configures `locals.loadQuery`, the function we will use to fetch data on the server.

-Note that if your app needs to support multiple `handle` functions, you can use SvelteKit's [sequence function](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).

 ```ts
 // src/hooks.server.ts